kassidylange/Cross-Lab-Growth-Study/README.md

 Data in analyses is included as .csv files in 'data' folder.
 R code is broken up by metric in the 'analysis' folder.

-Currently, data for image metrics is available.
-Data on microbiome, fecundity, and biochemistry are forthcoming.
+Currently, data and analyses for image metrics is available.
+Data and analyses on microbiome, fecundity, and biochemistry are forthcoming.